OpenJML/openjml.github.io/tutorial/Postconditions.md

 %include 'T_ensures1.java'
 ```

-The *ensures* clauses just prior to the method declaration state two
+The *ensures* clauses just prior to the method declaration states two
 properties that are expected to hold about the result, which is designated
 by the keyword `\result`.